martinmoene/lest/README.md

 -D<b>lest_FEATURE_WSTRING</b>=1
 Define this to 0 to remove references to std::wstring.
 Default is 1.

+-D<b>lest_FEATURE_RTTI</b> (undefined)
+*lest* tries to determine if RTTI is available itself.
+If that doesn't work out, define this to 1 or 0 to include or remove uses of RTTI (currently a single occurrence of `typeid` used for reporting a type name).
+Default is undefined.

 ### Namespace
 namespace **lest** { }
 Types and functions are located in namespace lest.